Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-A brief summary of the project.
+A brief summary or abstract of the project.
 </td>

 </tr>